Performance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos: The instrument

-In the trigger system, the signal is processed by an integrating tunnel diode, producing energy envelopes of the incoming waveforms, which can be processed in the trigger electronics mounted on the Triggering Daughter board for ARA \textbf{(TDA)}.
-On this board, the signal is read into the digital electronics and a trigger may be formed, depending on whether the event satisfies the conditions required in the trigger logic implemented in an FPGA.
-This logic is currently a simple multiplicity trigger, requiring signal on 3 out of 8 channels of one polarization.
-Investigations are currently being performed to replace this with a smarter algorithm which provides more efficient background rejection and better signal retention.
+In the trigger system, the signal is processed by an integrating tunnel diode, producing energy envelopes of the incoming waveforms, which can be processed in the trigger electronics mounted on the Triggering Daughter board for ARA (TDA).
+On this board, the signal is read into the digital electronics and logic, implemented in an FPGA.
+This logic then determines whether the event satisfies the trigger condition.
+This condition is currently a simple multiplicity trigger, requiring signal on 3 out of 8 channels of one polarization.
+Investigations are being performed to replace this with a smarter algorithm which provides more efficient background rejection and better signal retention.

-The digitization system is located on the Digitizing Daughter board for ARA \textbf{(DDA)}.
-In this system the data is sampled by the IRS2 ASIC, a digitization chip capable of sampling data at a rate of $\unit{4}{\giga S \per \second}$.
+The digitization system is located on the Digitizing Daughter board for ARA (DDA).
+In this system the data are sampled by the IRS2 ASIC, a digitization chip capable of sampling data at a rate of $\unit{4}{\giga S \per \second}$.
 In the ARA detector, the sampling speed is tuned to $\unit{3.2}{\giga S \per \second}$.
-The IRS2 chip contains 8 channels each with a 32k-element Switched Capacitor Array \textbf{(SCA)}.
+The IRS2 chip contains 8 channels each with a 32k-element Switched Capacitor Array (SCA).
 The 32k elements are further subdivided into 512 randomly write-addressable blocks of 64 samples each.
 Analog sampling is continuous and is stopped by an external trigger to signal the start of digitization and readout of the analog storage blocks of interest.
 Performance of this early version of SCAs with deep analog storage buffers shows promise for multichannel high-speed, low-power samplers.
 Power consumption is in the range of $\unit{20}{\milli\watt}$ per channel.
-In principle deadtimeless operation is possible due to the deep analog buffer, however noise issues related to simultaneous readout and digitization have prevented operation in this mode to date.
+In principle deadtimeless operation is possible due to the deep analog buffer, however, noise issues related to simultaneous readout and digitization have prevented operation in this mode to date.
 The calibration of this digitizer is presented in Appendix \ref{ch_digiCal}.